brianboyko/G2i_Coding_Assessment/README.md

 4) I want to show ALL todos, ACTIVE Todos, and COMPLETED todos.
 5) I want to be able to mark an Active todo as completed.
 6) I want to be able to mark a completed todo as active.
 7) I want to clear all completed todos with a click.

+Future features (not in this release):

+As a USER:

+1) I want to edit a todo by double clicking it.
+2) I want to delete a todo directly
+3) I want to have a nicer UI which replaces Material UI with the TodoMVC CSS

+As an ENGINEER:

+1) I want to factor down the ./containers/Todos.js file into smaller files
+2) I want to be able to add mocha unit testing for the actions and reducers.
+3) I want to serve this via Express.